Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 — Squawka Football (@Squawka) July 14, 2017

 Parejo never really got a chance at Madrid and moved to Getafe in 2011.
-He has since established himself as a regular at Valencia and won his first cap for Spain in 2018.
+He then established himself as a regular at Valencia and moved to Villarreal, where he won the Europa League.
+He has four caps for Spain, too.

 Rafael van der Vaart